kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ### Set up the first control plane node

 {{< note >}}
-Optionally replace the string `stable` in `kubeadm-config-yaml` with a different version of Kubernetes, for example `v1.11.3`.
+Optionally replace the string `stable` with a different version of Kubernetes, for example `v1.11.3`.
 {{< /note >}}

 1. Extract the etcd certificates